Demon core: First incident

 The core, once assembled, was designed to be at "−5 cents".
 In this state, there is only a small safety margin against extraneous factors that might increase reactivity, causing the core to become supercritical, and then prompt critical, a brief state of rapid energy increase.
 These factors are not common in the environment; they are only likely to occur under conditions such as the compression of the solid metallic core (which would eventually be the method used to explode the bomb), the addition of more nuclear material, or provision of an external reflector which would reflect outbound neutrons back into the core.
-The experiments conducted at Los Alamos leading to the two fatal accidents were designed to guarantee that the core was indeed close to the critical point by arranging such reflectors and seeing how much neutron reflection was required to approach supercriticality.
+The experiments conducted at Los Alamos leading to the two fatal accidents were designed to see how much neutron reflection was required to approach supercriticality, and included arranging such reflectors in a way that would guarantee that the core was indeed close to the critical point.

 On August 21, 1945, the plutonium core produced a burst of neutron radiation that resulted in physicist Harry Daghlian's death.
 Daghlian made a mistake while performing neutron reflector experiments on the core.
 He was working alone; a security guard, Private Robert J. Hemmerly, was seated at a desk 10 to 12 ft away.
 The core was placed within a stack of neutron-reflective tungsten carbide bricks, and the addition of each brick made the assembly closer to criticality.
 While attempting to stack another brick around the assembly, Daghlian accidentally dropped it onto the core and thereby caused the core to go well into supercriticality, a self-sustaining critical chain reaction.
 He quickly moved the brick off the assembly, but he received a fatal dose of radiation.
 He died 25 days later from acute radiation poisoning.